bjansen/gyokuro/doc/0.2/index.md

 gyokuro already supports a few popular Java template renderers:

-* Mustache.java in module `com.github.bjansen.gyokuro.view.mustache`
+* Mustache.java in module `net.gyokuro.view.mustache`
-* Pebble in module `com.github.bjansen.gyokuro.view.pebble`
+* Pebble in module `net.gyokuro.view.pebble`
-* Rythm in module `com.github.bjansen.gyokuro.view.rythm`
+* Rythm in module `net.gyokuro.view.rythm`
-* Thymeleaf in module `com.github.bjansen.gyokuro.view.thymeleaf`
+* Thymeleaf in module `net.gyokuro.view.thymeleaf`

+These modules can be found as [examples on GitHub](https://github.com/bjansen/gyokuro/tree/master/source/net/gyokuro/view), but won't be published on Herd because they tie you to a specific version of the actual templating engine.

 If you want to add support for another Java engine, you can directly extend `JavaTemplateRenderer`, which automatically converts Ceylon collections to